YungRaj/YungRaj.github.io/_posts/2020-09-15-Nintendo Switch.md

 This section contains the plaintext Switch kernel binary

 **Section 1**
-This section contains the built in sysmodules encapsulated in a custom format with the ini and kip, where ini stored the initial kernel process list, and where kip contains the KIP, which is the Kernel Initial Process.
+This section contains the built in sysmodules encapsulated in a custom format with the ini and kip, where ini stores the initial kernel process list and kip stores the kernel initial process.

 ## The Tegra X1 SoC